Aby Har Even: After the Israeli Space Agency

 In 2005, Har Even became a research associate at the Begin–Sadat Center for Strategic Studies at the Bar Ilan University, where he published several research papers on Israel's space policy.
 In 2016, he published "Space Wars", a research into the future of wars in space and the development of Anti-Satellite Weapons (ASATI).

 Har Even continued to be a consultant to the Israeli Ministry of economics on space issues.

 2021 May Riots

 Har Even was seriously injured during the May riots in Acre.
 The hotel in which he was staying was burned, and Har Even was hospitalized with severe burns.
-He died, six weeks later, on June 6, 2021 at the age of 84.
+He died, six weeks later, on June 6, 2021, at the age of 84.

+According to Tasnim news agency, which is affiliated with the Iranian Revolutionary Guards Corps, the killing of the Israeli nuclear scientist is in response to the killing of Iranian nuclear scientist Mohsen Fakhrizadeh.

 Family

 Har Even married Miriam in 1959.
-They have 3 children, one of which is Yoav Har-Even.
+They have 3 children, one of whom is Yoav Har-Even.